microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

    1. Select "OAuth Apps"
    1. Click "New OAuth App"
    1. Fill out "Application name" and "Homepage URL"
+      - The "Application name" and "Homepage URL" will be shown to the user when they authorize your GitHub OAuth app
    1. In "Application callback URL", enter `http://localhost:3000/api/github/oauth/callback`
    1. Click "Register application"
 1. Save the client ID and secret